lcdvirgo/lcdvirgo.github.io/_posts/2014-04-24-something-i-learnt-when-i-designed-the-daily-today.md

 ---
 published: true
 layout: post
-title: Hello World
+title: Something I learnt when I designed The Daily today
-quote: How I started this Jekyll blog.
+quote: It's all about consistency.
 image:
   url: ""
   source: null
-color: "#589FF1"
+color: "#632e9d"
 posted: Published
 video: false
 comments: true
 ---

-## Hello World!
+## Iteration, and iteration

 No, this is not a typical default hello world post on some Wordpress blog.